-The Neuse River waterdog salamander is has been documented in the past in Crabtree Creek within William B. Umstead State Park.
-In March 2021, a NCDOT contractor documented on Crabtree Creek just downstream of our Park.
+The Neuse River waterdog salamander has been documented in the past in Crabtree Creek within William B. Umstead State Park.
+In March 2021, a NCDOT contractor documented it in Crabtree Creek just downstream of our Park.
 We have every reason to believe it still lives in Umstead.

 The Neuse River waterdog salamander is highly susceptible to sediments pollutants in the stream.
 We need to stop the sediment loading from the existing Triangle Quarry, protect the fragile streambanks along Crabtree Creek and not allow the extreme reduction in stream buffers being proposed by Wake Stone.
 The Mining Permit Application must be denied.

 Read more in this article written by Lisa Sorg, NC Policy Watch: North Carolina has a newly designated endangered species, which is nothing to be proud of

 The Umstead Coalition is a 501(c)(3) nonprofit organization.